near/docs/docs/tutorials/test-your-smart-contracts.md

 Go ahead and click ***Sign In*** to connect this app to your NEAR account.
 After you log in to you will be redirected back to your app and a small black canvas should appear.
 Select your color and start painting on the blockchain!

-Each time you click on a coordinate and change the color in your canvas...
+Each time you click on a coordinate and change the color in your canvas we make a call to our smart contract that

 ![NEAR Place drawing after sign in](/docs/assets/near-place-drawing-after-sign-in.png)